Houston vs Miami (FL) Players to Watch - Sweet 16

 Miami (FL) Players to Watch

-Omier is putting up a team-high 10.1 rebounds per contest.
-And he is contributing 13.4 points and 1.2 assists, making 58% of his shots from the field.
+Omier is posting a team-best 10.1 rebounds per game.
+And he is producing 13.4 points and 1.2 assists, making 58% of his shots from the field.

-Jordan Miller gives the Hurricanes 15.1 points, 6.2 rebounds and 2.6 assists per contest.
-He also delivers 1.3 steals and 0.4 blocked shots.
+The Hurricanes receive 15.1 points, 6.2 rebounds and 2.6 assists per game from Jordan Miller.

-Wooga Poplar gets the Hurricanes 8.4 points, 3.2 rebounds and 1.5 assists per game.
-He also averages 1.1 steals and 0.2 blocked shots.
+The Hurricanes receive 8.4 points, 3.2 rebounds and 1.5 assists per game from Wooga Poplar.

 Houston Top Performers (Last 10 Games)